 Buying a Home in Arizona?

-To see the image of the map larger, simply temporarily increase the font size on your screen.
+To see the image of the map in a larger size, simply temporarily increase the font size on your screen.
 If you are using a PC, the keystroke to us is the Ctrl + (the Ctrl key and the plus sign).
 On a MAC, it's Command+.